ali-ghorbani-k/Credit-Risk-Management/README.md

 # Data Collection
 I have collected the data from kaggle that was provided by [Home Credit financial institution]( https://www.kaggle.com/c/home-credit-default-risk/data).

+There are two main tables for the current credit application:

+__application_train__: This tables includes the information for the each loan application represented by an id of loan (__SK_ID_CURR__).
+The applicatoin_train table includes a TARGET column (1 : client with payment difficulties: he/she had late payment more than X days on at least one of the first Y installments of the loan in our sample, 0 : the loan was repaid)

+__application_test__ : This table has the same column as the application_train table, but does not have TARGET column.
+The TARGET column will be predicted by the           Machine     learning model and could be used in kaggle competition.

-There are two main sources of data 1) Bureau 2) Home Credit which are presented in seven tables as:
+There are two main sources of data related to the historical data of each application 1) Bureau 2) Home Credit which are presented in seven tables as:

+1. __Bureau__:

+    1. __Bureau__ : This table includes information for all client's previous credits provided by other financial institution that were reported to Credit Bureau.
+    Each credit in bureau table is represented by a bureau id (__SK_ID_BUREAU__) which is related to the one id of loan application (__SK_ID_CURR__).
+One SK_ID_CURR can have
+    0,1,2 or more related previous credits (SK_ID_BUREAU) in bureau table showing a one-to-many relationship.
+    2. __Bureau_balance__ : This table includes information related to the monthly balance of previous credits in Credit Bureau.
+This table has one row for each month of         history of every previous credit reported to Credit Bureau – i.e the table has (#loans in sample * # of relative previous credits * # of months where we have some history     observable for the previous credits) rows.

 2. __Home Credit__:

-    1. __application_train__: This tables includes the information for the each loan application represented by an id of loan (__SK_ID_CURR__).
+    1. __previous_application__: This table includes all previous application at Home Credit which represented by an id of loan (__SK_ID_PREV__).
+One SK_ID_CURR can have
-    The applicatoin_train table includes a TARGET column (1 : client with payment difficulties: he/she had late payment more than X days on at least one of the first
-    Y installments of the loan in our sample, 0 : the loan was repaid)

-    2. __application_test__: This table has the same column as the application_train table, but does not have TARGET column.
-The TARGET column will be predicted by the Machine learning model and could be used in kaggle competition.

-    3. __previous_application__: This table includes all previous application at Home Credit which represented by an id of loan (__SK_ID_PREV__).
-One SK_ID_CURR can have 0,1,2     or more related previous credits in previous_application table showing a one-to-many relationship.
+    0,1,2 or more related previous credits (SK_ID_PREV) in previous_application table showing a one-to-many relationship.

-    4. __POS_CASH_BALANCE__: This table includes monthly balance of previous point of sale (POS) with Home Credit.
+    2. __POS_CASH_BALANCE__: This table includes monthly balance of previous point of sale (POS) with Home Credit.

-    5. __credit_card_balance__ : This table inlcudes monthly balance snapshots of previous credit cards that the applicant has with Home Credit
+    3. __credit_card_balance__ : This table inlcudes monthly balance snapshots of previous credit cards that the applicant has with Home Credit

-    6. __installments_payments__ : This table includes repayment history for the previously disbursed credits related to the loans in Home Credit database.
+    4. __installments_payments__ : This table includes repayment history for the previously disbursed credits related to the loans in Home Credit database.